antoniobruto/PSIMiner/README.md

 **************************************************************************

+A primary (small) example to get you started off can be found in the directory "example".
-EXAMPLES: Examples are available at:
+OTHER EXAMPLES: A broader set of examples are available at:
 	https://github.com/antoniobruto/PSIMiner-Examples